 Maple Bacon Brussels Sprouts, skillet seared and cooked until tender with crispy bacon all in a maple syrup-Dijon mustard glaze.

 For some reason, brussels sprouts used to be the vegetable people loved to hate.
 I told anyone that would listen (and a few that couldn’t care less) that I didn’t care for brussels sprouts when in fact, I had never actually tasted them.

 In 2008 they were actually named the Most Hated Vegetable in America so for what it’s worth, I wasn’t alone, but the tides have turned and now they’re enjoying a new-found popularity.
 Picky eaters and faith eaters alike (those that eat anything set before them) will be won over with Maple Bacon Brussels Sprouts.

-Pan sautéed until tender while infused with the flavors of Applewood smoked bacon, then tossed with a maple syrup-bacon glaze for a delicious, savory-sweet taste.
+Pan sautéed until tender while infused with the flavors of Applewood smoked bacon, then tossed with a maple syrup-bacon-French mustard glaze for a delicious, savory-sweet taste.

 Italian Pasta Salad ~ cheese stuffed tortellini, smoked Italian meats and garden fresh vegetables all lightly dressed ~an upgrade to a classic pasta salad.

 Hopefully you’re still ready for a few more summer meals ~ it is, after only mid-August.
 Part of me still wants to eat barbecue, cold salads and appetizers like I’m training for the Olympics ~ it is an Olympic sport, right?
 Another part of me is thinking ahead to mashed potatoes with rich, savory gravy and casseroles blended with melted cheese ~ comfort food.